×

 February and March are the busiest months in Adelaide’s social calendar.
 Numerous events including marquee festivals such as the Adelaide Fringe, Adelaide Festival, and Womadelaide take place around this time of the year.
 It's little wonder this time of the year is also known as 'Mad March'.

 Fringe is one of the best times to visit Adelaide and soak in the city’s history, culture, sights, sounds, and more.
-While you’re here plan your stay in Adelaide with our well-curated tours and experiences.
+While you’re here plan your stay in Adelaide with Adelaide Sightseeing's well-curated tours and experiences.

 2. Kangaroo Island – Enjoy the perfect weekend getaway

 Kangaroo Island or KI as the locals like to call it is a beautiful island situated south of Adelaide.
-Known for its pristine beaches, native bushland, wildlife, Kangaroo Island is the perfect way to get away from the city’s hustle and bustle.
-With over 500kms of coastline, Kangaroo Island is the third-largest island off the coast of Australia.
+Known for its pristine beaches, native bushland, and wildlife, Kangaroo Island is the perfect way to get away from the city’s hustle and bustle.
+With over 500 km of coastline, Kangaroo Island is the third-largest island off the coast of Australia.

 Kangaroo Island is the perfect destination for a weekend getaway.
 However, if a day is all you’ve got, our popular One Day Kangaroo Island Experience is the best way to explore the island.
 It includes a guided beach walk amongst a colony of rare Australian sea lions at Seal Bay, a visit to the popular Flinders Chase National Park, a pit stop at Admirals Arch to admire the spectacular rock archway, and kangaroo and koala viewing at the Kangaroo Island Wildlife Park.